Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Frank-Wolfe-Type Algorithms for Problem

 \begin{theorem} Under Assumption \ref{ass:gap}, the iterates of Algorithm \ref{alg:regfw} satisfy

-\end{theorem} As discussed, the proof is a simple application of the arguments used in \cite{allen2017linear} and Lemma \ref{lem:QG}, however since it is very short, we include it here for completeness. \begin{proof} On any iteration $t$ it holds that
+\end{theorem} As discussed, the proof is a simple application of the arguments used in \cite{allen2017linear} and Lemma \ref{lem:genQG}, however since it is very short, we include it here for completeness. \begin{proof} On any iteration $t$ it holds that

-where (a) follows from smoothness of $f$, (b) follows from the optimal choice of $\v_t$ and since, under Assumption \ref{ass:gap}, $\X^*$ is rank-one, (c) follows from Lemma \ref{lem:QG}, and (d) follows from plugging the choice of $\eta$ and since $\hat{\delta} \leq \delta$. \end{proof}
+where (a) follows from smoothness of $f$, (b) follows from the optimal choice of $\v_t$ and since, under Assumption \ref{ass:gap}, $\X^*$ is rank-one, (c) follows from convexity of $f(\cdot)$ and Eq. \eqref{eq:genQG:res2} in Lemma \ref{lem:genQG}, and (d) follows since $\hat{\delta} \leq \delta$.